jimjunker1/fluxweb_exploratory/README.md

 ![configurations of data sets found in the fluxweb package](C:/Users/Junker/Documents/Projects/fluxweb_exploratory/README-files/Gauzens-et-al-2017_fig-1.png)

-These data sets can be viewed by calling `data()` function:
+These data sets can be viewed by calling `data()`:

 `data(package="fluxweb")`

-They all have the same structure, a list of five items:
+They all have the generally the same structure, a list of five items:

        $mat: a binary feeding matrix of *i* resources (rows) and *j* consumers (columns)